-An alumni of SquashBusters, Rodney graduated from the program in 2010 and went on to Bates College where he majored in Rhetoric and minored in Education.
+An alum of SquashBusters, Rodney graduated from the program in 2010 and went on to Bates College where he majored in Rhetoric and minored in Education.
 After graduating in 2014, Rodney returned to SQB Boston to work with both the middle and high school teams, helping students develop on and off the court.
 After transferring to SquashBusters Providence, Rodney moved into the role of Program Director of the site, assisting with recruiting students and continuing to support them on and off the court.

-Chief Operating Officer
+Chief Development Officer

 Rosemary first became involved with SquashBusters by answering a flyer Greg posted at her squash club looking for volunteers back in the early days.
 Over the last twenty years, SquashBusters has featured in the lives of Rosemary and her family through volunteering on court, in the classroom, in the office and many years of playing in the Derby.
-Now in her third year on staff, Rosemary enjoys the continuity of seeing how those seeds, planted long ago, have grown and flourished.
+Now in her ninth year on staff, Rosemary enjoys the continuity of seeing how those seeds, planted long ago, have grown and flourished.